Maric-Trading/parchemin/readme.md

 | edit_role | The role required to edit the page. | ROLE_ADMIN |
 | additional_sitemap_routes | An array of additional routes to add to the sitemap. | [] |
 | allow_raw | Allow raw HTML in the page content. | true |

+Yes allow_raw defaults to `true`.
+You're a developer and I'm assuming you will want html in your static pages.
+If that's not cool set `allow_raw` or override the `show.html.twig` and whitelist the tags you want.